TIBCOSoftware/snappydata/docs/reference/configuration_parameters/snappydata.query-timeout.md

 ## Description

-After a query has run for longer than the specified amount of time in seconds, SnappyData automatically cancels the query.
+After a query has run for longer than the specified amount of time in seconds, TIBCO ComputeDB automatically cancels the query.

 ## Default Value